matn7/CS-Notes/src/main/java/basic_java/README.md

 - All methods public abstract (Since Java8 can also be static and default methods)
 - All properties public static final

-Implement interfaces, want to imitate behavior of class Use to impose behavior on other classes
+- Implement interfaces, want to imitate behavior of class.
+Use to impose behavior on other classes

-You can implements more than one interface (impose behavior), example implements Comparable interface (strategy pattern) to extort sorting behavior.
+- You can implements more than one interface (impose behavior), example implements Comparable interface (strategy pattern) to extort sorting behavior.

-You cannot put instance variables.
+- You cannot put instance variables.
 Interface determines behavior not state of object.
-You can provide default implementation of interface.
-Mark such method with 'default' modifier
+- You can provide default implementation of interface.
+Mark such method with `default` modifier

 ```java
 public interface IntSequence {